fatima-abiha055/Workspace/workspace-app/README.md

-# WorkSpace – Coworking Space Booking System
+npm# WorkSpace – Coworking Space Booking System

 A frontend-only React app (Vite + React Router) for browsing, filtering and booking coworking desks, private offices and meeting rooms.
 No backend — all data (bookings,